A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

 \section{Methods}

 Historically, survival methods have been extended to the survey setting, in the context of the Cox proportional hazards model \citep{binder1992fitting, lin2000fitting, breslow2007weighted, breslow2008az}.
 Such methods address the survey aspect of the data via a pseudo-likelihood approach to estimation \citep{binder1983variances}, in which we weight each individual's likelihood contribution by their sampling weight, and maximize the pseudo-likelihood to give weighted (pseudo) MLEs.
 The variance of the estimates is computed via sandwich estimation.
-A brief description of the general approach to pseudo-likelihood estimation described in \citet{binder1983variances} is given in Appendix \ref{appendix:binder}.
+A brief description of the general approach to pseudo-likelihood estimation described in \citet{binder1983variances} is given in Section B of the supplementary material.

 Bootstrap and jackknife procedures have been developed for variance estimation for various complex survey designs, including the two-stage, stratified cluster design common to DHS surveys.
 To obtain bootstrapped variance estimates, $n_h - 1$ clusters are sampled with replacement within strata $h$, where $n_h$ is the number of clusters in strata $h$ \citep{rao1988resampling}.
 Pointwise confidence intervals may then be constructed using percentiles of the bootstrap samples.
 A jackknife procedure for the same setting is described in \cite{pedersen2012child}.